-Hannah Palmer Stuns In See Through Bikini At Coachella
+Hannah Palmer Stuns In See-Through Bikini At Coachella

 The snap earned high praise, with nearly 44,000 likes.

-She appeared to be having fun in the snaps, as she posed with two friends in the second shot.
-These friends were similarly attired, with one wearing a grey bikini and the second wearing black lace panties with a cobra bralette.
+She appeared to be having fun in the snaps as she posed with two friends in the second shot.
+These friends were similarly attired, with one wearing a gray bikini and the second wearing black lace panties with a cobra bralette.

 The young model was featured on Maxim and spoke about her secret talent.